 Chan Jun Shern

 In a previous life, I was a senior research engineer at Motional, where I worked on sensor calibration for autonomous vehicles.
-I did my undergrad at Imperial College London, where I won the Student Centenary Prize for my undergrad thesis on music generation for real-time musician accompaniment.
+I did my undergrad at Imperial College London, where I won the Student Centenary Prize for my undergrad thesis on music generation for musician accompaniment.

 Email / CV / Google Scholar / Twitter / Github / LinkedIn